 If you are looking for a good budget hotel, you should consider Hotel San Francisco, located right in the centre and offering good value for many.
 Hostal San Cayetano also offers simple and reasonably priced accommodations and is one of the best-rated budget hotels in Ronda.

 If you are looking to rest by the pool after all the walking and enjoy the wonderful Spanish countryside you should definitely check the Hotel Cortijo Las Piletas.

 And finally, if you want to stay right bang in the middle of the town in a beautiful apartment with awesome views, Apartamentos Rondacentro should be your choice.

 Of course, you don’t need to see every single one of those wonderful attractions, especially if you only visit for one day.
 My aim was to list it all for you so you can make your choice and pick your favourites.

-Yet, if you decided to spend more then one day in Ronda there is enough to see and enjoy.
+Yet, if you decided to spend more than one day in Ronda there is enough to see and enjoy.
 Trust me, you will not get bored.
-After all, how can one get bored with those beautiful views and romantic atmosphere of Ronda, Spain – a true hidden gem of Andalucia?
+After all, how can one get bored with those beautiful views and the romantic atmosphere of Ronda, Spain – a true hidden gem of Andalucia?